Skip links

 in Tags

 University of Munich.
-Matthias Hoss and Svante Paabo publish “The silica extraction method” with which they show the results of the first extraction of myochondrial DNA (mDNA) from animal bones tens of thousands of years old.
-In this case we are talking about Pleistocene horses
+Matthias Hoss and Svante Paabo publish “The silica extraction method” showing the results of the first extraction of myochondrial DNA (mDNA) from animal bones tens of thousands of years old.
+In this case, it is about horses from the Pleistocene, 25,000 years

 1992